-- 82 The effect of the proposals set out in this report is to allow the Council to effectively and efficiently manage cash balances. - 83 In line with the revised CIPFA Code of Practice on Treasury Management, the Annual Treasury Strategy must be considered by Council and this is planned for its meeting on 17 February 2015.
+86 The effect of the proposals set out in this report is to allow the Council to effectively and efficiently manage cash balances.

+87 In line with the revised CIPFA Code of Practice on Treasury Management, the Annual Treasury Strategy must be considered by Council and this is planned for its meeting on 16 February 2016.
 Given the current uncertainties in the banking sector and financial markets, the Council may need to consider amending its strategy during the year.

-Appendices: Appendix A - Investment portfolio at 31 December 2014 Appendix B - Prospects for interest rates Appendix C - Economic background report Appendix D - Specified and non-specified investments Appendix E - Approved countries for investments Appendix F - Treasury management scheme of delegation Appendix G - The treasury management role of the S151 officer Appendix F - Treasury management scheme of delegation Appendix G - The treasury management role of the
+Appendices: Appendix A - Investment portfolio at 31 December 2015 Appendix B - Prospects for interest rates Appendix C - Economic background report Appendix D - Specified and non-specified investments Appendix E - Approved countries for investments Appendix F - Treasury management scheme of delegation Appendix G - The treasury management role of the \$151 officer Background Papers: None

-Background Papers:

-None